custardcream98/utility-class-components/README.md

 `;
 ```

-This will be transformed into `"transition-colors hover:text-accent-light hoverdark:text-accent-dark)"` in runtime.
+This will be transformed into `"transition-colors hover:text-accent-light hover:dark:text-accent-dark)"` in runtime.

 To enable this feature, you need to add a transformer to the utility class library you are using.
-This transformer will allow the library to generate styles for `hover:text-accent-light hoverdark:text-accent-dark`.
+This transformer will allow the library to generate styles for `hover:text-accent-light hover:dark:text-accent-dark`.

 For example, if you are using TailwindCSS, you can add the following code to `tailwind.config.js`.